ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter1/section1-1.md

 ## Athena

-This service allows you to run SQL queries on files.
+Athena allows you to run SQL queries on files.
 You can use flatfiles as regular databases.
 Not featured in the exams yet.

 Athena Link: https://aws.amazon.com/athena/

 ## EMR (Elastic Map Reduce)

-This service is used for Big Data.
+Elastic Map Reduce is used for Big Data.
 It is used to process large amounts of data (logs, financial data etc).
 This is part of Hadoop.
 A high level overview is required for the associate architects course.

 EMR Link: https://aws.amazon.com/emr/